 - We are seeking a diverse candidate pool, including:

-- Applicants from all income levels, include those with an annual household gross income at 250 percent of the Federal Poverty Guidelines or below
+- Applicants of all income levels, including those with an annual household gross income at or below 250 percent of the Federal Poverty Guidelines

 Note: It is recommended that when you apply for the Young Advocate program, you are at least one year out from either an early stage or a metastatic breast cancer diagnosis.